GeoNode/geonode/docs_2.0/organize/contribute_to_translation.rst

 #.
 Create account

-   Go to `<https://www.transifex.com>`_ and, click *Sign up for free* and enter the needed information to create your account.
+   Go to `<https://www.transifex.com>`_ and, click *Try it for free* and enter the needed information to create your account.

    .. figure:: img/transifex_homepage.PNG